962nd Airborne Air Control Squadron

-The 962nd Airborne Air Control Squadron, sometimes written as 962d Airborne Air Control Squadron, is part of the 3rd Wing at Joint Base Elmendorf-Richardson, Alaska.
+The 962d Airborne Air Control Squadron is part of the 3rd Wing at Joint Base Elmendorf-Richardson, Alaska.
 It operates the Boeing E-3G Sentry aircraft conducting airborne battle management command and control missions.
-The squadron's first predecessor was the 862nd Bombardment Squadron, a heavy bomber unit that saw combat during World War II in the European Theater of Operations, where it participated in the strategic bombing campaign against Germany.
+The squadron's first predecessor was the 862d Bombardment Squadron, a heavy bomber unit that saw combat during World War II in the European Theater of Operations, where it participated in the strategic bombing campaign against Germany.
 Toward the end of the war, the squadron operated fighter aircraft, acting as a scouting force for bomber formations.
 After V-E Day, the squadron returned the United States and was inactivated.

-The second predecessor of the squadron was activated at Otis Air Force Base, Massachusetts as the 962nd Airborne Early Warning and Control Squadron in 1955.
+The second predecessor of the squadron was activated at Otis Air Force Base, Massachusetts as the 962d Airborne Early Warning and Control Squadron in 1955.
 It performed surveillance and warning missions off the Atlantic coast until inactivating in 1969.
 The two squadrons were consolidated into a single unit in 1985.
 The consolidated squadron was activated in Alaska the following year and has provided surveillance, detection and control of airpower since then.

 Mission

-The 962nd Airborne Air Control Squadron provides United States Indo-Pacific Command with long-range airborne surveillance, detection, identification, and command and control aircraft for both regional and deployed operations.
+The 962d Airborne Air Control Squadron provides United States Indo-Pacific Command with long-range airborne surveillance, detection, identification, and command and control capabilities for both regional and deployed operations.
 It also supports North American Aerospace Defense Command's air defense of its Alaska NORAD Region.